 Version - Number or Build number

-To create a Version filter enter in the version number you want exceptions to be filtered out for.
+To create a Version inbound filter, enter in the version number you want exceptions to be filtered out for.

 Additionally, using the drop-down menu, you can set a comparison operator for the version from the following list: